Impulse response: Loudspeakers

-An application that demonstrates this idea was the development of impulse response loudspeaker testing in the 1970s.
-Loudspeakers suffer from phase inaccuracy, a defect unlike other measured properties such as frequency response.
-Phase inaccuracy is caused by (slightly) delayed frequencies/octaves that are mainly the result of passive cross overs (especially higher order filters) but are also caused by resonance, energy storage in the cone, the internal volume, or the enclosure panels vibrating.
-Measuring the impulse response, which is a direct plot of this "time-smearing," provided a tool for use in reducing resonances by the use of improved materials for cones and enclosures, as well as changes to the speaker crossover.
-The need to limit input amplitude to maintain the linearity of the system led to the use of inputs such as pseudo-random maximum length sequences, and to the use of computer processing to derive the impulse response.
+Impulse response loudspeaker testing was first developed in the 1970s.
+Loudspeakers suffer from phase inaccuracy (delayed frequencies) which can be caused by passive crossovers, resonance, cone momentum, the internal volume, and vibrating enclosure panels.
+The impulse response can be used to indicate when such inaccuracies can be improved by different materials, enclosures or crossovers.

+Loudspeakers have a physical limit to their power output, thus the input amplitude must be limited to maintain linearity.
+This limitation led to the use of inputs like maximum length sequences in obtaining the impulse response.

 Electronic processing

 Impulse response analysis is a major facet of radar, ultrasound imaging, and many areas of digital signal processing.
-An interesting example would be broadband internet connections.
-DSL/Broadband services use adaptive equalisation techniques to help compensate for signal distortion and interference introduced by the copper phone lines used to deliver the service.
+An interesting example is found in broadband internet connections.
+Digital subscriber line service providers use adaptive equalization to compensate for signal distortion and interference from using copper phone lines for transmission.

 Control systems

 In control theory the impulse response is the response of a system to a Dirac delta input.
 This proves useful in the analysis of dynamic systems; the Laplace transform of the delta function is 1, so the impulse response is equivalent to the inverse Laplace transform of the system's transfer function.